frkatona/HandTrack_To_MIDI/README.md

 ## How to Use

-1) be sure a camera is attached to the computer (no manual assignment was necessary for me)
+**1) be sure a camera is attached to the computer**

+   - no manual COM assignment or anything like that was necessary for my inexpensive 'Logi' USB webcam

-2) open loopMIDI and create a virtual port (I named mine "PythonMIDI")
+**2) open loopMIDI and create a virtual Port**

+   -  type your desired name to the `New port-name` text field at the bottom and push the `+` button (I named mine "PythonMIDI")

-3) open the script with a text editor and add the name of the port from step 2 to the code as seen here:
+**3) open the script with a text editor and add the name of the port from step 2 to the code**

-   `midi_out = mido.open_output('PythonMIDI')`
+   -  e.g., `midi_out = mido.open_output('PythonMIDI')`

+**4) run the script**

-4) run the script (e.g., through a terminal like powershell by changing the active directory to the folder with the script and executing the text `python hand_track_to_midi.py`) and, after a few seconds, the video feed window should open automatically
+   - e.g., by opening the containing folder in a terminal (e.g., powershell) and executing the text `python hand_track_to_midi.py`

+   - after a few seconds, the video feed window should open automatically

-5) put a hand into frame and confirm the tracking overlay appears (see Figure 1)
+   - confirm the tracking overlay appears when putting a hand in-frame, as seen in Figure 1

-6) find and enable the MIDI port you created from your audio software of choice (FL Studio was used in the video)
+**5) enable the MIDI port in your DAW**

-7) connect the MIDI CC from the script (channel 1, CC 1-6) to your desired parameters (e.g., filter cutoff, wet/dry mix, etc.)
+   - in FL Studio, this is done by going to `Options` -> `MIDI settings` and enabling the port in the `Input` section

+**6) link CC to desired parameters**

+   -  see the Tips section below for recommendations on linking in FL

-8) press 'q' to quit the program (closing the window will not stop the script)
+**7) press 'q' to quit the program**

+   - closing the window will not stop the script

 ## Tips and Pitfalls